onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 function() payable { require(msg.data.length == 0); LogDepositReceived(msg.sender); }
 ```

+## Explicitly mark payable functions and state variables
+Starting from Solidity `0.4.0`, every function that is receiving ether must use `payable` modifier, otherwise if the transaction has `msg.value > 0` will revert ([except when forced](./recommendations/#remember-that-ether-can-be-forcibly-sent-to-an-account)).

+Declare variables and especially function arguments as `address payable`, if you want to call `transfer` on them.
+You can use `.transfer(..)` and `.send(..)` on `address payable`, but not on `address`.
+You can use a low-level `.call(..)` on both `address` and `address payable`, even if you attach value to it.
+This is not recommended.<sup><a href='https://ethereum.stackexchange.com/questions/64108/whats-the-difference-between-address-and-address-payable'>\*</a></sup>

+!!!
+Note

+    Something that might not be obvious: The `payable` modifier only applies to calls from *external* contracts.
+If I call a non-payable function in the payable function in the same contract, the non-payable function won't fail, though `msg.value` is still set

 ## Explicitly mark visibility in functions and state variables

 Explicitly label the visibility of functions and state variables.
 Functions can be specified as being `external`, `public`, `internal` or `private`.
 Please understand the differences between them, for example, `external` may be sufficient instead of `public`.
 For state variables, `external` is not possible.
 Labeling the visibility explicitly will make it easier to catch incorrect assumptions about who can call the function or access the variable.

+* `External` functions are part of the contract interface.
+An external function `f` cannot be called internally (i.e. `f()` does not work, but `this.f()` works).
+External functions are sometimes more efficient when they receive large arrays of data.
+* `Public` functions are part of the contract interface and can be either called internally or via messages.
+For public state variables, an automatic getter function (see below) is generated.
+* `Internal` functions and state variables can only be accessed internally, without using `this`.
+* `Private` functions and state variables are only visible for the contract they are defined in and not in derived contracts. **Note**: Everything that is inside a contract is visible to all observers external to the blockchain, even `Private` variables.<sup><a href='https://solidity.readthedocs.io/en/develop/contracts.html?#visibility-and-getters'>\*</a></sup>

 ```sol
 // bad